tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/集成 SDK_intl_en.md

 ## Operations on macOS

-If you use Unity to access the GME SDK on macOS 10.15.x, an error shows that the file is corrupted during the execution due to the `com.apple.quarantine` attribute.
+If you use Unity to integrate the GME SDK on macOS 10.15.x, an error shows that the file is corrupted during the execution due to the `com.apple.quarantine` attribute.

 The most direct solution is to delete the `com.apple.quarantine` attribute, as shown below:
 1. Run the `cd` command in terminal to go to the `Unity_OpenSDK_Audio/Assets/Plugins/` folder in the project.
 2. Run the following command.